Creating a New Alert

 If your plan does not include access to a particular set of data, you may not see File Wrapper or Rejection triggers.
 All plans get Legal Event triggers.

-Click the blue info icon to view details of what each trigger contains and how it works.
+Click the blue info icon to view details of what each trigger contains and how it works (see below for example).

 The stemming toggle is on or off automatically based on the originating search.
 Stemming is useful to expand your matches on alerts covering keywords.